Serbs: Cuisine

-A typical Serbian Christmas meal that includes roasted pork, Russian salad and red wine.
+The traditional Christmas table often features roast pork, hearty soup, crescent rolls, and Olivier salad, accompanied by wine or rakija.

-Serbian cuisine is largely heterogeneous, with heavy Oriental, Central European and Mediterranean influences.
+Serbian cuisine is largely heterogeneous, with heavy Oriental, Central European, and Mediterranean influences.
 Despite this, it has evolved and achieved its own culinary identity.
-Food is very important in Serbian social life, particularly during religious holidays such as Christmas, Easter and feast days, i.e., slava.
+Food is very important in Serbian social life, particularly during religious holidays such as Christmas, Easter, and Serbian Orthodox patron saint celebration (slava).
 Staples of the Serbian diet include bread, meat, fruits, vegetables, and dairy products.
 Traditionally, three meals are consumed per day.
 Breakfast generally consists of eggs, meat and bread.
 Lunch is considered the main meal, and is normally eaten in the afternoon.
-Traditionally, Domestic or turkish coffee is prepared after a meal, and is served in small cups.
 Bread is the basis of all Serbian meals, and it plays an important role in Serbian cuisine and can be found in religious rituals.
 A traditional Serbian welcome is to offer bread and salt to guests, and also slatko (fruit preserve).
-Meat is widely consumed, as is fish.
-Serbian specialties include kajmak (a dairy product similar to clotted cream), proja (cornbread), kačamak (corn-flour porridge), and gibanica (cheese and kajmak pie). Ćevapčići, caseless grilled and seasoned sausages made of minced meat, is the national dish of Serbia.
+Meat is widely consumed, while fish is eaten to a much lesser extent.
+Serbian specialties include ćevapi (grilled dish of minced meat), pljeskavica (grilled dish consisting of a mixture of spiced minced pork, beef and lamb meat), Karađorđeva šnicla (breaded cutlet dish of veal or pork steak, stuffed with kajmak), gibanica (an egg and cheese pie made with filo dough), kajmak (dairy product similar to clotted cream), proja (cornbread), and kačamak (corn-flour porridge).

-Šljivovica (Slivovitz) is the national drink of Serbia in domestic production for centuries, and plum is the national fruit.
-The international name Slivovitz is derived from Serbian.
-Plum and its products are of great importance to Serbs and part of numerous customs.
-A Serbian meal usually starts or ends with plum products and Šljivovica is served as an aperitif.
-A saying goes that the best place to build a house is where a plum tree grows best.
-Traditionally, Šljivovica (commonly referred to as "rakija") is connected to Serbian culture as a drink used at all important rites of passage (birth, baptism, military service, marriage, death, etc.), and in the Serbian Orthodox patron saint celebration (slava).
-It is used in numerous folk remedies, and is given certain degree of respect above all other alcoholic drinks.
-The fertile region of Šumadija in central Serbia is particularly known for its plums and Šljivovica.
-Serbia is the largest exporter of Slivovitz in the world, and second largest plum producer in the world.
-Winemaking tradition in modern-day Serbia dates back to the Roman times in the 3rd century, while Serbs have been involved in winemaking since the 8th century.
+Šljivovica (its international name, "Slivovitz", originates from the Serbian language), or plum brandy, is Serbia’s national drink, distilled from plums, the country’s national fruit, and has been produced domestically for centuries.
+Serbia is the world’s largest exporter of Slivovitz and the second-largest plum producer. Šljivovica holds a central place in Serbian culture: it is the traditional rakija, served as an aperitif, offered at the start or end of meals, and present at every major life event (birth, baptism, wedding, funeral) as well as at the slava.
+Although šljivovica dominates, Serbia also has a long winemaking tradition, dating back to Roman times in the 3rd century, with Serbs actively involved since the 8th century.
+Traditionally, Turkish coffee is prepared after a meal, and is served in small cups.